Gingerbread Muffins

 These are full of warmth and spice and they have a wonderful crunchy top.
 I seriously considered adding a glaze on top but I wanted the gingerbread flavor to shine.
 I love how simple muffins are to make – no mixers needed.
 I also love that within an hour you can have these warm and spicy muffins perfect for the season ready to eat.

-• Molasses – Molasses is one of the two main important flavors in gingerbread.
+• Molasses – Molasses is one of the two main important flavors in gingerbread muffins.
 This is going to add the warmth, sweetness and almost a subtle smoky flavor.
 I used this kind.

 • Ginger – Ginger is obviously the second important ingredient in gingerbread.
 Ground ginger is going to add a bit of spiciness which goes so well with the dark sweetness.